TorstenS1/mcp-server/README.md

 *   **mcp-server**: A Spring Boot application that implements a Model Context Protocol (MCP) server.
 It exposes tools to AI models and can convert OpenAPI specifications into MCP tools.
 *   **mcp-client**: A Spring Boot application that acts as a client to the MCP server.
 It dynamically discovers and uses tools exposed by the server to interact with a Large Language Model (LLM).
+*   **mcp-client**: A first hot Python implementation equivalent of Spring mcp-server.

 ## mcp-server